-(g) Lease
+(h) Lease

-The Group as a lessee
+The Company as a lessee

-The Group recognises a lease liability and a right-of-use asset for all lease arrangements in which it is a lessee, except for short-term leases (being leases with a lease term of less than 12 months) and leases of low value items.
+The Company recognises a lease liability and a right-of-use asset for all lease arrangements in which it is a lessee, except for short-term leases (being leases with a lease term of less than 12 months) and leases of low value items.
 The lease liability is initially measured as the present value of future lease payments.
 Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line-basis.
 Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
 Short-term leases are leases with a lease term of 12 months or less.

-(h) Other Income
+(i) Other Income

-The Federal Australian Government's JobKeeper is recognised in the same period that salary payments are made.
+The Federal Australian Government's JobKeeper is recognised in the same period that salary payments are made to 31 March 2021.

-The Cash Flow Boost Program is recognised on receipt.
+The NSW Business Grant and NSW Saver Program is recognised on receipt.

-(i) Going Concern
+(j) Going Concern

-Management has updated its assessment of the Group's ability to continue as a going concern.
+Management has updated its assessment of the Company's ability to continue as a going concern.
 Management considered its ability to maintain access to funding and absorb any potential future losses and concluded, that based on its current funding arrangements, that there are no material uncertainties which would cast significant doubt on the going concern assumption.